sachetz/million-song-recommendation/README.md

 (MSD), live user actions, and scalable tools like Spark, Kafka, and HBase to create an efficient recommendation pipeline.

+Further details can be found in the README.md files within each of the project directories.

 ## Design

 ![App Design](./design.png)